 Smith, A.B.
 (1995a).
 The rise in blood glucose during hibernation of the golden headed plover Dickus birdus.
 Journal of Avian Metabolism, 20, 19-21.

 Smith, A.B.
 (1995b).
 The fall in blood glucose during hibernation of the golden headed plover Dickus birdus.
 Journal of Avian Metabolism, 20, 22-23.

 SPSS, (1998).
 SPSS for Windows.
 SPSS Inc., Headquarters, Chicago.

-Peer review: All papers are subject to double blind peer review.
+Peer review: All papers are subject to double-blind peer review.
 Authors are requested to suggest at least 2 independent reviewers with appropriate technical expertise in the field of research work although the editor may not necessarily approach them.
 Their affiliation and e-mail address (mobile number) should be provided as fully as possible.
-However, the IJZAB has an identified panel of reviewers and may designate other reviewers based on the topic of a paper require.
+However, the IJZAB has an identified panel of reviewers and may designate other reviewers based on the topic of a paper required.